sduncan01/DeepSeeButtons/README.md

 ### Inspecting DeepSeeButtons reports

 The script outputs a a report in html format.
 You can inspect DeepSeeButtons reports in any browser, though I recommend using Chrome or Firefox.
-This repository includes an example, DeepSeeButtonsExample.html, which you can open using this link: [https://rawgit.com/aless80/DeepSeeButtons/master/DeepSeeButtonsExample.html](https://rawgit.com/aless80/DeepSeeButtons/master/DeepSeeButtonsExample.html)

 ### Notes